oconnor663/jacko.io/posts/async_two.md

     known as the "unit" type.
 Functions and futures with no return value are used for their side effects, like printing.

-[^uppercase]: Note that `sleep` (lowercase) is the async function and `Sleep`
-    (uppercase) is the future that that function returns.

 But `poll` isn't just a question.
 It's also where the work of the future happens.
 When it's time for `job` to print, it's `JobFuture::poll` that does the printing.
-So there's a compromise: `poll` does as much work as it can get done quickly, but whenever it would need to wait or block, it returns `Pending` instead.[^timing] The next time it's called, it'll pick up where it left off.
+So there's a compromise: `poll` does as much work as it can get done quickly, but whenever it would need to wait or block, it returns `Pending` instead.[^timing] That way the caller that's asking "Are you finished?" never needs to wait for an answer.
+In return, the caller promises to call `poll` again later to let it finish its work.

 [^timing]: We can [add some timing and logging][timing] around the call to
     `Sleep::poll` to see that it always returns quickly too.

 [timing]: https://play.rust-lang.org/?version=stable&mode=release&edition=2021&code=use+futures%3A%3Afuture%3B%0Ause+std%3A%3Afuture%3A%3AFuture%3B%0Ause+std%3A%3Apin%3A%3APin%3B%0Ause+std%3A%3Atask%3A%3A%7BContext%2C+Poll%7D%3B%0Ause+std%3A%3Atime%3A%3A%7BDuration%2C+Instant%7D%3B%0A%0Astruct+JobFuture+%7B%0A++++n%3A+u64%2C%0A++++started%3A+bool%2C%0A++++sleep_future%3A+Pin%3CBox%3Ctokio%3A%3Atime%3A%3ASleep%3E%3E%2C%0A%7D%0A%0Aimpl+Future+for+JobFuture+%7B%0A++++type+Output+%3D+%28%29%3B%0A%0A++++fn+poll%28mut+self%3A+Pin%3C%26mut+Self%3E%2C+context%3A+%26mut+Context%29+-%3E+Poll%3C%28%29%3E+%7B%0A++++++++if+%21self.started+%7B%0A++++++++++++println%21%28%22start+%7B%7D%22%2C+self.n%29%3B%0A++++++++++++self.started+%3D+true%3B%0A++++++++%7D%0A++++++++let+before+%3D+Instant%3A%3Anow%28%29%3B%0A++++++++let+poll_result+%3D+self.sleep_future.as_mut%28%29.poll%28context%29%3B%0A++++++++let+duration+%3D+Instant%3A%3Anow%28%29+-+before%3B%0A++++++++println%21%28%22Sleep%3A%3Apoll+returned+%7Bpoll_result%3A%3F%7D+in+%7Bduration%3A%3F%7D.%22%29%3B%0A++++++++if+poll_result.is_pending%28%29+%7B%0A++++++++++++Poll%3A%3APending%0A++++++++%7D+else+%7B%0A++++++++++++println%21%28%22end+%7B%7D%22%2C+self.n%29%3B%0A++++++++++++Poll%3A%3AReady%28%28%29%29%0A++++++++%7D%0A++++%7D%0A%7D%0A%0Afn+job%28n%3A+u64%29+-%3E+JobFuture+%7B%0A++++let+sleep_future+%3D+tokio%3A%3Atime%3A%3Asleep%28Duration%3A%3Afrom_secs%281%29%29%3B%0A++++JobFuture+%7B%0A++++++++n%2C%0A++++++++started%3A+false%2C%0A++++++++sleep_future%3A+Box%3A%3Apin%28sleep_future%29%2C%0A++++%7D%0A%7D%0A%0A%23%5Btokio%3A%3Amain%5D%0Aasync+fn+main%28%29+%7B%0A++++println%21%28%22Run+three+jobs%2C+one+at+a+time...%5Cn%22%29%3B%0A++++job%281%29.await%3B%0A++++job%282%29.await%3B%0A++++job%283%29.await%3B%0A%0A++++println%21%28%22%5CnRun+three+jobs+at+the+same+time...%5Cn%22%29%3B%0A++++let+mut+futures+%3D+Vec%3A%3Anew%28%29%3B%0A++++for+n+in+1..%3D3+%7B%0A++++++++futures.push%28job%28n%29%29%3B%0A++++%7D%0A++++future%3A%3Ajoin_all%28futures%29.await%3B%0A%7D

-`JobFuture::poll` doesn't know how many times it's going to be called, and it doesn't want to print the "start" message more than once, so it keeps track using its `started` flag.[^state_machine] It doesn't need to track whether it's printed the "end" message, because after it returns `Ready` it won't be called again.[^iterator]
+`JobFuture::poll` doesn't know how many times it's going to be called, and it shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]

 [^state_machine]: In other words, `JobFuture` is a "state machine" with two
     states.
-In general, the number of states you need to track where you are in an `async fn` is the number of `.await` points plus one.
-But this gets complicated when there are branches or loops.
+In general, the number of states you need to track where you are in an `async fn` is the number of `.await` points plus one, but this gets complicated when there are branches or loops.
 The magic of async is that the compiler figures all this out for us, and we don't usually need to write our own `poll` functions like we're doing here.